-Life was not always easy for James.
-Growing up in Massachusetts and later in North Carolina, James began engaging in dangerous behavior at an early age.
-For James, adolescence involved sex, drugs, and street fighting.
-James recalls, “I realized that if you got in trouble, you were recognized.
+Life was not always easy for Williams.
+Growing up in Massachusetts and later in North Carolina, Williams began engaging in dangerous behavior at an early age.
+For Williams, adolescence involved sex, drugs, and street fighting.
+He recalls, “I realized that if you got in trouble, you were recognized.
 People liked you.
 In my town, it was the drug dealers who lived in impoverished neighborhoods that got all of the attention.
 So, I continued to adopt this tough guy persona so that people would like me.
 I wanted to be recognized.”

-At the age of 16, James had his first child, and by age 17, he had a second child.
-Throughout all the tumult with gangs, sex, and violence, the one constant in James’s life was his passion for football.
-Unfortunately, James did not qualify for any scholarships because of low SA T scores and a low grade point average.
-Instead, James attended a small Methodist college—an opportunity that James planned to embrace.
+At the age of 16, Williams had his first child, and by age 17, he had a second child.
+Throughout all the tumult with gangs, sex, and violence, the one constant in life was his passion for football.
+Unfortunately, Williams did not qualify for any scholarships because of low SAT scores and a low grade point average.
+Instead, Williams attended a small Methodist college—an opportunity that he planned to embrace.
 He explains, “I felt like I had the opportunity to change who I was—but the problem was that I came in with the mindset that I just wanted to play football and go pro.
 I wasn’t there for school.”

-While in the military, James was encouraged to go back to school and earn a degree, which he did.
-James began taking courses at Park University in January 2001, and graduated cum laude in May 2003 with a Bachelor of Arts in management and computer information systems—earning 80 credits in two and a half years.
+While in the military, Williams was encouraged to go back to school and earn a degree, which he did.
+He began taking courses at Park University in January 2001 and graduated cum laude in May 2003 with a Bachelor of Arts degree in Management and Computer Information Systems—earning 80 credits in just two and a half years.

-After graduating from Park University in 2003, James began working as an adjunct professor at a community college while also pursuing his Master of Science in Administration from Central Michigan University.
+After graduating from Park University in 2003, Williams began working as an adjunct professor at a community college while also pursuing his Master of Science in Administration from Central Michigan University.

-After completing his Master’s program, James realized he still had a passion for football, and wanted to play professionally.
-After a few disappointments at local combines, James signed a two-year contract with the Raleigh Rebels arena football team in North Carolina.
+After completing his Master’s program, Williams realized he still had a passion for football and wanted to play professionally.
+After a few disappointments at local combines, Williams signed a two-year contract with the Raleigh Rebels arena football team in North Carolina.

-In addition to his professorship, James is also in the process of publishing a book called From Thug to Scholar: An Odyssey to Unmask my True Potential.
-Set to be released on October 31, 2013, the book details James’s transformative journey, and encourages others to seek true happiness in life.
-When asked about the subject of the book, James describes the concept of masking, or hiding your true identity behind a façade—an idea that he battled in young adulthood but has successfully overcome.
-Through his book, James wants to share his message, and help motivate others to unmask themselves.
+In addition to his professorship, Williams is also in the process of publishing a book called From Thug to Scholar: An Odyssey to Unmask my True Potential.
+Set to be released on October 31, 2013, the book details James’s transformative journey and encourages others to seek true happiness in life.
+When asked about the subject of the book, Williams describes the concept of masking, or hiding your true identity behind a façade—an idea that he battled in young adulthood but has now successfully overcome.
+Through his book, Williams wants to share his message and help motivate others to unmask themselves.
 He advises, “Do not be afraid to continue to work towards that final goal, even if people think it is crazy.
-Because you have to be happy and you have to stay motivated every day of your life in order to meet your true potential and find happiness.”
+Because you have to be happy and you have to stay motivated every day of your life in order to meet your true potential and find lasting happiness.”